 Doctors don’t know exactly what causes HELLP syndrome.
 They also can’t predict who will get it.
 Any pregnant woman may get this illness.

-Most women who will get sick have blood pressure problems before they get HELLP syndrome.
-(But you can get HELLP syndrome even if your blood pressure is normal.)
+Most women who will get sick have high blood pressure or preeclampsia before they get HELLP syndrome.
+You can get HELLP syndrome even if your blood pressure is normal.

 How is HELLP syndrome diagnosed?

 Your doctor will do a physical exam.
 He or she will check for tenderness in your abdomen, especially the upper right side.
-They will see if your liver is enlarged, if your legs are swollen, and if your blood pressure is high.
+He or she will check for an enlarged liver, swollen legs, and high blood pressure.
 These are all signs that you could have HELLP syndrome.

 Your doctor will likely order blood tests.
 These will show if your liver enzymes are high or your blood platelet count is low.
 These are common indicators of HELLP syndrome.